pachterlab/FGP_2024/README.md

 # Introduction
-This repository contains code to generate results in the manuscript [Meichen Fang, Gennady Gorin, Lior Pachter (2024)](https:).
+This repository contains code for reproducing the figures and results in the preprint [Meichen Fang, Gennady Gorin, Lior Pachter (2024)](https:).

 # Repository Contents